qkqkfldis1/qkqkfldis1.github.io/_pages/cv.md

 nav: true
 nav_order: 5
 cv_pdf: CV.pdf
-description: You can see my CCV using the top pdf download button.
+description: You can see my CV using the top pdf download button.
 toc:
   sidebar: left
 ---